ElektraInitiative/PermaplanT/doc/decisions/frontend_end_to_end_testing.md

 We use [Playwright for Python](https://playwright.dev/python/docs/intro) as the test automation framework.
 Python's readability, ease of use, and extensive ecosystem make it a solid choice for test automation.

-By leveraging Python and Playwright for Python, the project aims to achieve efficient and reliable web test automation with the support of an extensive and mature ecosystem.

 Additionally we will need the following libraries: